 Fires are a bundle of bright light, so why would you need to illuminate them?
 Lights can put the focus on the architecture of the pit and create a safer space.
 The darkest nights can cause someone to fall, but with some recessed ground lighting, you can ensure their safety as they walk around the fire pit.

 3. Recessed Ceiling Lights

 Covered structures and gazebos do an excellent job blocking natural light from the sun—which is a good thing!
-However, at night they create the opposite of the desired effect, it gets too dark!
-Recessed lights in the ceiling of the structure help illuminate the entire area, allowing your space to be usable 24/7.
+However, at night they create the opposite of the desired effect, it gets too dark.
+Recessed ceiling lights are a great solution, allowing your space to be usable 24/7.

 4. String Lights

 String lights are often associated with Christmas trees.
-But recently, they’ve been rebranded as “fairy lights” and used indoors and outdoors.
+But recently, they’ve been rebranded as “fairy lights” and used both as indoor and outdoor lighting ideas.
 This lighting style is perfect for archways, doorways, and any outdoor living space.

-When incorporating string lights into your landscape lighting ideas, remember that they are best used on elevated areas.
+When incorporating string lights into your outdoor lighting ideas, remember that they are best used on elevated areas.
 They can run along the top of your fence or between two trees.
-Or they add additional lighting to a canopy or gazebo.
+Or they can add additional lighting to a canopy or gazebo.

 String lights can be inexpensive, making them perfect for any homeowner on a budget.
 Many chain stores carry them year-round, but you can often find assorted colors in the seasonal section around Halloween and Christmas.

 Cap lights are small lights that are designed to fit on the top of fence posts, decks or other outdoor structures.
 They are typically low-voltage and solar-powered, making them energy-efficient and easy to install.

 Cap lights can add a decorative touch to your outdoor space, while also providing practical lighting for safety and visibility.
 They are also great for illuminating walkways and steps, making them safer to navigate at night.